sara-javadzadeh/FastViFi/README.md

 # Installation
 Follow the installation guides on https://github.com/sara-javadzadeh/ViFi and https://github.com/sara-javadzadeh/kraken2.
 Install the tools in any directory.
 To run FastViFi, the path to ViFi and Kraken should be passed through flags.

+### Pre-built Kraken databases

 Once Both tools are installed, build Kraken databases based on the **sample-level** and **read-level** configurations on FastViFi, namely:
-- One Kraken database including viral and human references with k=25 and
+- One Kraken database including viral and human references with k=25 and Plus, for **sample-level**:
+- One Kraken datasets including only viral references with k=22 and for **read-level**:
-- Two kraken datasets including only viral references with k=18 and k=22
+- One Kraken datasets including only viral references with k=18

+Each Kraken dataset typically takes 30GB-40GB space.

 Kraken databses for **sample-level** FastViFi for HPV are available on https://drive.google.com/file/d/1QYn5lDWjvhtIWCrwmzDc_1fy8ANrXWz1/view?usp=sharing.
 After downloading the compressed file, run the following command to unpack:
 `tar -xzvf kraken_datasets.tar.gz`

 Then, move both datasets to the path where Kraken is installed.

+### Custom Kraken databases

 To build the custom databases, use the script `build_custom_kraken_database.sh` on the GitHub repository https://github.com/sara-javadzadeh/kraken2.
 The script automatically creates all the three databases for a given virus name and corresponding reference file.
+It takes time to download the Kraken taxonomy and genomic information.
 We recommend using the same set of viruses for Kraken2 databases and ViFi to simplify the analysis.
 The viral reference for each virus can be obtained from the ViFi repository (https://github.com/sara-javadzadeh/ViFi).
 After cloning the repository and un-compressing the file `viral_data.tar.gz`, the viral reference for each of the desired viruses can be found on `viral_data/<VIRUS>/<VIRUS>.unaligned.fas*`  where `<VIRUS>` can be either of the following: hpv, hbv, hcv or ebv.

 Before proceeding with the custom Kraken dataset, check the following in the Kraken databases: